The Bethe Ansatz as a Quantum Circuit: The short gates

+Hence, the new $\Lambda^{(i,r)}$ provide a map between input and output configurations of $k+1$ physical qubits.
+As a result, the matrix $A$ for short gates must connect $k+1$ with $k$ qubit configurations.
+This means that it extinguishes the ghost leg introduced by $\Lambda$

 We represent this again with a $\bullet$, which we define to always absorb a $\ket{0}$.
-Let us give an example of how these new rules fit together in the decomposition \eqref{small1}, using a graph associated to the short gate $P_2$ The dimensions of the matrices $A$, $B$ and $\Lambda$ building the short gates are summarised in the Table below \beq
+Let us give an example of how these new rules fit together in the decomposition~\eqref{small1}, using a graph associated to the short gate $P_2$